Show hiring managers you have the knowledge to succeed

 • President - Marketing Club

-Some of those basics may be optional - as we mentioned, you wouldn't include the dates of your degree program if you've been out of school for more than a year.
-When you begin to craft the Education section of your resume, there are other things to consider as well.
+Some of those basics are optional – as we mentioned, you wouldn't include the dates of your degree program if you've been out of school for more than a year.
+When you're learning how to list education on your resume, you may also have other questions and considerations.
+Here, we'll discuss how to add education to your resume in special circumstances.

 Attending college may not be among the goals you've set for your life.
 That's okay!